Zentiph/Zentiph/README.md

 <h2 align="center">🙋 About Me</h2>

-My language of choice is Python, and I've been coding in it for about 3 years now.
-I whole-heartedly believe that typed Python is the best language.
-However, I also enjoy programming in Java, C, Lua/Luau, Typescript, and React, although I'm still farily new to the last two.
+I was introducted to programming when I started programming in Python in 2023.
+While I wholeheartedly believe that typed Python is the best language, I also enjoy programming in Java, C, Lua/Luau, Typescript, and React, although I'm still fairly new to the last two.
 I have an interest in backend development/developer tools, as well as software engineering, quality assurance, and general computer science principles.

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=zentiph&style=flat-square&color=6c0ffe&logo=github" alt="profile view count">